Codecademy/docs/content/c-sharp/concepts/data-types/data-types.md

   - 'paths/computer-science'
 ---

-The two main data types in C# are value ane reference types.
+C-sharp supports many data types that represent the size and kind of values stored in memory.
+The two main data types in C# are value and reference types.

 ## Value Types